BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 The text in an R Markdown document is written with the markdown syntax, which is a basic markup language that conveys how text should be displayed.
 The basic markdown syntax has dozens of flavors, of which R Markdown is one.
 Most markdown syntax is preserved and works identically no matter what flavor you use.
 However, the different flavors will have different options or slightly different implementations of certain things.

-R Markdown syntax is relatively simple and there are a number of tutorials and cheat sheets available online that you can consult while working on your reproducible report.
+R Markdown syntax is relatively simple and there are a number of tutorials and cheat sheets available online that you can consult while working on your reproducible report (here is a link explaining Pandoc's markdown specs: https://pandoc.org/MANUAL.html#pandocs-markdown).
 In the next episodes we will be covering a subset of it, focusing on the most common formatting you may need to apply while writing reproducible documents.

 <br>
 > ## Tip: Blank Lines